Bedrock-OSS/bedrock-wiki/docs/items/attachables.md

 Ever wanted sticks to look like spyglasses?
 Or to wield a big chainsaw with a spinning chain?
 Attachables are the way to accomplish that!

-What we will go over in this tutorial:
+By the end of this tutorial, you should be able to:

 <Checklist>

+-   [ ] Understand how attachable definitions are made
--   [ ] Making a geometry compatible for attachables
+-   [ ] Make or edit a geometry to be compatible for attachables
--   [ ] Setting up animations to display a model in Minecraft
+-   [ ] Set up animations to display the geometry in Minecraft

 </Checklist>